 About the Taskforce for Lung Health

-There are more than 30 members including patients, health care professionals, the voluntary sector and professional associations.
+The Taskforce has 44 members including patients, carers, health care professionals, the voluntary sector and professional associations.
 An Industries Forum, which works alongside the Taskforce, includes representatives from the pharmaceutical, diagnostics, devices and digital industries.
-Read the terms of reference for the Taskforce (Word, 32KB).

 “The scale of the task facing us is bigger than any single organisation can hope to achieve alone.
 We are delighted to see so many organisations coming together with a commitment to improve respiratory outcomes for patients, saving lives and improving the quality of life for those being treated for lung disease.
-Dr Alison Cook, Director of External Affairs, British Lung Foundation and Chair of the Taskforce
+Dr Alison Cook, Director of External Affairs for Asthma + Lung UK and Chair of the Taskforce

 In 2018, we: